andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 To elevate our project structures to this next level of maintainability, readability, and evolutionary capability, adhere to these [Three Golden Rules](https://javadevguy.wordpress.com/2017/12/18/happy-packaging/):
 1. **Packages Never Depend on Sub-Packages:** The root package folder defines our absolute domain core.
 It remains pure and completely independent.
 Sub-packages depend on the core to implement its details, never the other way around.
-2. **Sub-Packages Introduce Details, Not new Concepts:** A sub-package file (like `carpool/StoredCar.cs`) must only provide a technological refinement of an existing domain abstraction.
+2. **Sub-Packages Introduce Details, Not new Concepts:** A sub-package file (like `carpool/PersistentCar.cs`) must only provide a technological refinement of an existing domain abstraction.
 It is forbidden from inventing unmapped business capabilities.
 3. **Represent Business Concepts, Not Technical Patterns:** Abolish prozedural suffixes and organizational patterns like `*Service`, `*Repository`, `*Handler`, and `*DTO`.
-Name the components as real-world nouns prefixed with their direct functional outcome (e.g., `StoredCar`, `CachedCarPool`, `ValidCustomer`).
+Name the components as real-world nouns prefixed with their direct functional outcome (e.g., `PersistentCar`, `CachedCarPool`, `ValidCustomer`).

 Through the implementation of these rules - supplemented by "Rigid Immutability," "Pipeline Decorators," and an "Anti-Corruption Layer" our code ceases to be an unreadable jumble of framework instructions.
 It transforms into an executable narrative that directly reflects the business domain, scales cleanly across product milestones, and permanently bridges the translation gap.